Greenberg-Shalom's Commensurator Hypothesis and Applications: Automorphism groups of trees

-In this section we prove an improvement on \cite[Theorem 15]{FLSS} that we used in the proof of Corollary \ref{noirreduciblesurfacesinpadics}.
-The improvement is minor and the main ideas are present in \cite{FLSS} but we need a stronger statement than given there and expect it to be needed in other applications.
+In this section we shall first prove an improvement of \cite[Theorem 15]{FLSS} and use it to prove Corollary \ref{noirreduciblesurfacesinpadics} and from that Corollary \ref{cor:algebraicsurfacegroups}.
+The improvement is minor and the main ideas are present in \cite{FLSS} but we need a stronger statement than given there and expect it to be needed in other applications. {For the purposes of this section, we shall use the following terminology.
+Let $T$ denote a tree, and $\partial T$ its Gromov boundary.
+Then any $p \in \partial T$ will be referred to as a \emph{point at infinity} of $T$.}